 Outdoors, like in the weather?

 Yes.
 It’s wise to bring some sun protection, like a hat and sunscreen, and a bottle of water.
 For San Francisco performances, you may also want to pack a cozy parka.
 If it rains lightly, we’ll keep going… but heavy rains can make it unsafe for the actors to continue.
 If we have to cancel the performance because of rain, we hope you’ll be able to see us at another location.

 Do you have chairs?

 Not usually!
 You’re welcome to bring your own camp chair, cushion, or blanket.
 We ask those with higher chairs to sit further from the stage, and those with blankets or low chairs to sit closer so that everyone can see.

 Do I need a ticket?

 Not usually!
 Most shows are free to the public.
 Some are special events, and if tickets are required, it’ll say so on the Tour Schedule.
-But every show is rather expensive for us to produce, so please consider giving a donation.
+But every show is rather expensive for us to produce, so please consider making a donation.
 We also have VIP Packages for donors who would like some extra perks, like a special seating area, fun swag, and Peripatetic adulation.
 Contact our Head Honcho, IdiotString@gmail.com for more info about VIP Packages.

 How long is the performance?

 We expect our shows to last about an hour.
 Arrive a little early to stake out your spot and say hello to the Players; arrive late if you must; and feel free to leave any time — we understand that some kiddos can be ready to do something new at any moment.
 If you just happen to be passing by and see the show underway, never fear! you’re welcome to join us partway through.